Kluivert clarifies his position on the Saudi League to Koora | Goal.com India

 Read also:

-Kluivert told Koora: "The Netherlands will reach the World Cup quarter-finals, and this team is closest to the title".
+Kluivert told Koora that the Netherlands will reach the World Cup quarter-finals and that this squad is the closest to winning the title.